CALL US: +44 (0)20 8004 3492

 • evidence that the employee’s prior year of employment abroad was in a position that was managerial, executive, or involved specialized knowledge; and

-• evidence that the employee’s prior education, training and employment qualifies him or her to perform the intended services in the United States.
+• evidence that the employee’s prior education, training and employment qualifies them to perform the intended services in the United States.

 Additional evidence when opening a new US branch: